The New York Sun: 2001–2008

-The paper's motto, which it shared with its predecessor and namesake, was "It Shines For All".

 2009–2021

 Its website resumed activity on April 28, 2009.
 Despite the closure of the newspaper, The New York Sun website renewed activity on April 28, 2009, prompting some observers to consider the possible implications.
-Michael Calderone of Politico quoted Lipsky as saying not to read too much into the initial items since "...a business plan for the site is still in formation," and "... these are just some very, very early bulbs of spring (or late winter)."
-It only contained a small subset of the original content of the paper, mostly editorials at irregular intervals, op-ed commentaries and frequent contributions from economist and noted television commentator Lawrence Kudlow.
+Michael Calderone of Politico quoted Lipsky as saying not to read too much into the initial items since "a business plan for the site is still in formation" and "these are just some very, very early bulbs of spring (or late winter)."
+It only contained a small subset of the original content of the paper, mostly editorials at irregular intervals, op-ed commentaries, and frequent contributions from economist and noted television commentator Lawrence Kudlow.
 In addition, commentaries on the arts have been published.

 Online relaunch, 2021

 On November 2, 2021, The New York Sun was acquired by Dovid Efune, former CEO and editor-in-chief of the Algemeiner Journal.
 Efune confirmed Seth Lipsky in the position of editor-in-chief.
 Following Efune's acquisition, The New York Sun resumed full-time online reporting in 2022, focusing on a digital-first strategy.
-In October 2025, the Sun relaunched its print edition, to be published weekly on Fridays.
+In October 2025, the New York Sun relaunched its print edition, to be published weekly on Fridays.